Ray Comfort

-Ray Comfort (born 5 December 1949) is a New Zealand-born Christian minister and evangelist who lives in the United States.
+Ray Comfort (born 5 December 1949) is a New Zealand-born Christian minister, evangelist and young Earth creationist who lives in the United States.
 Comfort started Living Waters Publications, as well as the ministry The Way of the Master, in Bellflower, California, and has written several books.

 Early life

 According to Comfort's autobiography, his parents put "Methodist" on his birth certificate but he was given no religious instruction as a child.
 Comfort identifies himself as both Christian and Jewish.

 Career

 In 1989, Comfort accepted an invitation to join the pastoral staff at the non-denominational Calvary Chapel in Southern California.

 The Way of the Master ministry

 In the mid-1990s Comfort persuaded Kirk Cameron, star of the cancelled hit sitcom Growing Pains, to become an evangelist.
-In 2002, the pair formed an organization called The Way of the Master, with the intention of teaching the church to more effectively preach the message of evangelical Christianity.
+In 2002, the pair formed an organization called the Way of the Master, with the intention of teaching the church to more effectively preach the message of evangelical Christianity.

 Comfort says that evangelism is the main reason the Christian Church exists and that many of the evangelistic methods used over the last century have produced false conversions to Christianity.
 Comfort often uses the Ten Commandments to speak about sin before presenting the gospel of Jesus.
 In the mid-1980s he formulated two sermons entitled "Hell's Best Kept Secret" and "True and False Conversions."

 Comfort speaks professionally at churches and evangelism seminars, and preaches in Huntington Beach, California.
 As well as co-hosting the former The Way of the Master Radio with Kirk Cameron, he is co-host of The Way of the Master Television Show.

-In 2006, Comfort recorded a segment for The Way of the Master's television show in which he argued that the banana was "the atheist's nightmare", arguing that it displayed many user-friendly features that were evidence of intelligent design.
-Comfort retracted the video and claims upon learning that the banana is a result of artificial selection by humans, and that the wild banana is small and unpalatable.
+In 2006, Comfort recorded a segment for The Way of the Master's television show in which he claimed that the banana was "the atheist's nightmare", arguing that it displayed many user-friendly features that were evidence of intelligent design.
+Comfort retracted the video and claims upon learning that the banana is a result of artificial selection by humans, and that the wild banana (Musa acuminata) is small and unpalatable.